The Consequences of Gum Disease – Rowley, MA

 Why You Can’t Ignore Swelling and Bleeding

 Like many oral health issues, gum disease might not seem so dangerous at first.
 The earliest symptoms are usually very mild, and sometimes you might not notice any problems at all until Dr. St. Clair has examined you.
-Eventually, though, your gum disease could turn into periodontitis, and at that point you’ll suffer from serious health consequences – ones that you’ll need to address as soon as possible.
+Eventually, though, your gum disease could turn into periodontitis, and at that point you’ll suffer from serious health consequences of gum disease in Rowley, MA – ones that you’ll need to address as soon as possible.
 If you want to avoid these issues, call us as soon as you suspect you have gum disease.

 General Consequences of Periodontal Infection